 2020 Board Response: As telemedicine is an emerging delivery model for optometry, especially in light of the COVID-19 pandemic, the Board has been at the forefront of the discussion of these issues by creating a telemedicine workgroup.
-Beginning in fall 2019, throughout two public meetings and multiple workgroup meetings in 2020, Board staff presented research on various telemedicine scenarios, technologies, and best practices within the optometry profession.
+Beginning in fall 2019, throughout two public meetings and multiple workgroup meetings in 2020, Board staff presented research on various telemedicine scenarios, technologies and best practices within the optometry profession.
 The Board has provided direction to staff for further research to develop a comprehensive telemedicine policy in 2021-22.
-Thought most instances of online prescription verification employ ophthalmologist, the board is currently investigating an instance involving an CSBO-licensed optometrist and is employing multiple expert witness reviews to better understand any possible implication for reductions in standard of care.